Introduction

 The builders, fascinated by the flexibility of the new technology, used red bricks as a decorative medium both inside and out, leaving as much brickwork open as possible; when location required the use of stone walls, it was decorated with a brickwork pattern painted over stucco.
 A major novelty introduced by the church was the use of strictly “architectural” means of exterior decoration.
 Sculpture and sacred symbols employed by earlier Russian architecture are completely missing; floral ornaments are a later addition.
 Instead, the church boasts a diversity of three-dimensional architectural elements executed in brick.

-The mystery of colors
+The Mystery of Colors

 The church in the 16th century looked different from today.
 The vivid multicolored pattern on its domes appeared only in the 17th – early 18th century.
 Original Cathedral was painted mostly red and white.
 Numerous art historians believe that The Cathedral of St. Basil the Blessed was built as a visual representation of the Heavenly Jerusalem.
 It was meant to symbolize both a town and heaven in the middle of Moscow.
 How to depict the Heavenly city?
 Does it need to resemble Jerusalem?
 Should it look like the Kremlin?
 The epochs changed, along with them, the people’s idea of how paradise should look.
 The church acquired its vivid present-day colors more than 100 years after its construction.
 The bright pattern of the church domes makes it look like a blossoming garden of heaven.